coder-vp3/CodeAlpha_tasks-/CodeAlpha_Music Player/README.md

 # 🎵 MyMusic – Music Player Website

-This is a frontend **Music Player Website ** built using **HTML, CSS, and JavaScript**.
+This is a frontend Music Player Website  built using HTML, CSS, and JavaScript.
-The project allows users to play music, manage playlists, like songs, and handle user authentication using browser **localStorage**.
+The project allows users to play music, manage playlists, like songs, and handle user authentication using browser localStorage.

 ---